Bronze levels

 MINIMUM TIME RECOMMENDED :

-- 20 hours, in pool (excluding final evaluation)
+• 20 hours (excluding final evaluation)

 PREREQUISITES: